WTVR-FM: History

 WTVR-FM began broadcasting in February 1947 as WCOD (standing for "Capital Old Dominion") and was owned by the Richmond Broadcasting Company.
 It was the sister station of AM 1380, which is today WBTK.
 For many years, it was also co-owned with WTVR-TV.
 The call letters for all three stations were WTVR, signifying "Television Richmond."
 WTVR-FM operates at 50,000 watts, standard for most FM stations in the Richmond market.
 However, at 256 m, its tower is taller than the FM Class B limit of 150 meters.

 For much of its early history, WTVR-FM aired beautiful music, although by the 1980s, that mostly instrumental format was falling out of favor with younger listeners.

-At its original on site with WTVR-TV Main Street studios at 3314 Cutshaw avenue in downtown Richmond, Virginia, one could see its amazing free standing Broadcast tower for miles around.
+At its original site with WTVR-TV Main Street studios at 3314 Cutshaw avenue in downtown Richmond, Virginia, one could see its free standing Broadcast tower for miles around.
 The TV and AM/FM radio stations, shared a parking lot at that time with the radio studios across the parking lot, in the house on Cutshaw avenue, situated behind the TV station.